 Pagenaud wins crash-filled Grand Prix of Baltimore

-Last week at Sonoma, Dixon led until he received a drive-through penalty with 15 laps to go for hitting a tire in the left hand of Power’s tire holder.
-Dixon won the race.
+Last week at Sonoma, Dixon held the lead until he received a drive-through penalty with 15 laps to go for hitting a tire in the left hand of Power’s tire holder.
+Power won the race.

-In this one, Power swerved right in a crowd in front of Dixon during a restart on the 53rd lap.
-Power clipped the wall, and Dixon lost control and smacked into the wall, ending his day.
+During a restart on the 53rd lap, Power swerved right in a crowd in front of Dixon while trying to pass Sebastien Bourdais.
+Power clipped the barrier, and Dixon ultimately lost control and smacked into the wall, ending his day.

-Power made it to the pit, but he was given a penalty for interference and finished 18th, one spot ahead of Dixon.
+Power made it to the pit but was given a penalty for interference and finished 18th, one spot ahead of Dixon.

-The restart came after a pileup on the turn in front of the baseball stadium.
-On Lap 48, Graham Rahal spun Dixon and created a logjam involving five cars.
+The collision between Power and Dixon came after a pileup on the turn in front of the baseball stadium.
+On Lap 48, Rahal spun Dixon and created a logjam involving five cars.

 Minutes before that, IndyCar points leader Helio Castroneves received a black flag for a safety violation during a restart.
 Castroneves finished ninth but increased his points lead to 49 over Dixon, who remained in second place.
 Pagenaud moved into third place, 70 points off the pace.

 Tony Kanaan, the Indianapolis 500 winner, made IndyCar history by participating in his 212th consecutive race.
 He eclipsed the mark held by Jimmy Vasser while driving in the No. 11 Chevrolet for Vasser’s KV Racing team.
 Kanaan hit the wall near the end of the race and finished 15th.

-Ryan Hunter-Reay fell off the pace early with an electronics issue and never recovered.
-The defending Grand Prix of Baltimore champion was forced to withdraw from the race after 42 laps with mechanical difficulties.
+Hunter-Reay fell off the pace early with an electronics issue and never recovered.
+He was forced to withdraw from the race after 42 laps with mechanical difficulties.

 “It just died all of a sudden,” he said.

-Hunter-Reay started the day in third place in the point standings, 70 points behind Castroneves.
+Hunter-Reay started the day in third place in the point standings and fell to fifth.

 “To see the championship slip away, it’s frustrating,” he said.